URBAN PASTORALS

 Lee Meichner (they series)

-A Somerville (Davis Square) resident of 23 years, I volunteer with the Somerville Community Growing Center, Somerville Stands Together, the Climate Coalition of Somerville and the Cambridge/Somerville node and Solidarity Working Group of 350Mass.
-I taught Queer and Gender Studies, Theater and Performance Studies, and Climate Justice at B
+A Somerville (Davis Square) resident of 23 years, Tom volunteers with the Somerville Community Growing Center, Somerville Stands Together, the Climate Coalition of Somerville, the Cambridge/Somerville node and Solidarity Working Group of 350Mass, and The Racial Justice Collaborative.
+He taught Queer and Gender Studies, Theater and Perform

 Lee Meichner (they series)